-The BioLayout analysis identified groups of genes that appeared to be up- or down-regulated in diseased valves, as well as a cluster of genes that were down-regulated only in CKCS valves.
+The Graphia Pro analysis identified groups of genes that appeared to be up- or down-regulated in diseased valves, and a cluster of genes that were down-regulated only in CKCS valves.
 The analysis revealed that there were many genes showing idiosyncratic sample-specific expression patterns, which may have concealed some meaningful differences and resulted in the paucity of significant GO term enhancement.
 We therefore generated lists of differentially expressed genes (DEG) with the Affymetrix Transcription Analysis Console, using a one-way between-subject ANOVA (unpaired), which takes into account variance among samples in calculating the p-value and determines a false discovery rate (FDR) to allow for multiple comparisons.
-A threshold FDR q-value of 0.05 was used in the analyses.

 To confirm the findings of the GCN analysis, an initial comparison was made between CKCS diseased valves and normal valves.
 Using a fold change of at least 1.5 in either direction and an FDR q-value < 0.05, transcripts detected by 755 probesets were differentially expressed, representing 599 annotated genes and a number of unannotated probesets.
 271 annotated genes were higher in CKCS (up-regulated) and 328 genes were lower in CKCS (down-regulated) (Figure 3A, full list of genes in Additional file 2, Table S3).
 These 599 genes were analysed using DAVID GO enrichment analysis.
 For the down-regulated genes, there was enrichment of similar GO terms to those found for Cluster002 of the GCN analysis, as shown for the top ten enriched GO terms in Additional file 2, Table S4.
 The enriched GO terms were related to cardiac muscle cell function and structure and calcium channel activity.
 For up-regulated genes terms related to immune response and ERK1/ERK2 activity were listed.